aitorcas23/astro-i18n-route-gen/package/README.md

 ## Usage

 The localized routes are automatically generated when executing an astro command like `astro dev` or `astro build`.
+To disable this set `enabled` to `false` in the integration settings.

 It is recommended to add the localized paths to the .gitignore file so you don't have unnecessary duplicated code on your repository.
 ```gitignore
 src/pages/es
 ```

+> [!NOTE]
+> If you want to manually edit localized pages then it is better to not use this integration.

 ### Prerequisites